pmd/pmd/docs/pages/pmd/rules/swift/errorprone.md

 **Priority:** Medium (3)

 Force casts should be avoided.
+This may lead to a crash if it's not used carefully.
+For example assuming a JSON property has a given type, or your reused Cell has a certain contract.

 **This rule is defined by the following XPath expression:**
 ``` xpath